grimme-lab/xtb_docs/source/sp.rst

 .. code:: sh

+  > xtb --gfn 0 coord
+  > xtb --gfn 1 coord
   > xtb --gfn 2 coord
+  > xtb --gfnff coord

 to choose GFN2-xTB, which is also the default parametrization.
-Also available are GFN1-xTB, and GFN0-xTB.
+Also available are GFN1-xTB, and GFN0-xTB (Notice: separate parameter file necessary!) as well as the GFN-FF force-field.

 Accuracy and Iterations
 =======================